vaniocz/vanio-web-bundle/README.md

 It's quite a common task to redirect user back after certain actions.
 This bundle defines a service named `vanio_web.request.referer_resolver` which helps you with that.
+First it tries to read from `_referer` (`%vanio_web.referer_parameter%`) query parameter.
-It reads HTTP_REFERER header from current request and tries to match the referring URL against defined routes.
+When the query parameter is not present then it reads HTTP_REFERER header and tries to match the referring URL against defined routes.
 In case of missing header or invalid URL (like URL pointing to a different webpage) fallback path is used.
 Since this functionality is mostly used from inside controllers, it is possible to use `Vanio\WebBundle\Request\RefererHelperTrait` which defines one method - `redirectToReferer(string $fallbackPath = null): RedirectResponse`.

 ## Flash Messages